info201a-su23/assignment-01-dhruvj20/report.md

 The target audience should be high-level figures in the computer science industry/universities' college admissions office so they can adjust workplace and admissions practices to fix the underrepresentation of women in the computer science field and progress towards gender equality.

-However, anyone reading *Data Feminism* can
+However, anyone reading *Data Feminism* can be considered the audience with the hope of them advocating for equal representation of women in any field or workplace.

 **4. How might the visualization be interpreted or misinterpreted?
 What consequences might this interpretation/misinterpretation have?**